 In fact, you can often speak to the designers themselves if you want to learn more about what you’re buying.
 And all those we spoke to seemed very forthcoming and friendly.

 Well, the good news is the event is free, so no tickets are required.
-You’ll find it in the western parts of the front MQ tract; when you’re facing the Museumsquartier main entrance from outside, go inside and turn left.
+You’ll find the market in the western parts of the front MQ tract; when you’re facing the MuseumsQuartier main entrance from outside, go left and walk down until you find the signs.

-Other short-term design markets typically found in Vienna around Advent include Fesch’markt and Edelstoff.
+Other short-term design markets typically found in Vienna around Advent include WAMP and Edelstoff.

 And don’t forget all those Christmas markets, of course, with their arts and crafts stalls.

-For example, pop over the road from the Weihnachtsquartier to find one of Vienna’s largest and more traditional ones: the Weihnachtsdorf on Maria-Theresien-Platz.
+For example, pop over the road from the WeihnachtsQuartier location to find one of Vienna’s largest and more traditional ones: the Weihnachtsdorf on Maria-Theresien-Platz.

 How to get to the design market

-The simplest route is to take the U2 subway (or replacement tram service during construction work) to the Museumsquartier station.
-For other public transport tips and directions, see the Museumsquartier article.
+The simplest route is to take the U2 subway (or equivalent tram service during construction work) to the MuseumsQuartier station.
+For other public transport tips and directions, see the MuseumsQuartier article.

 Address: Museumsplatz 1, 1070 Vienna | Website